onera/Cassiopee/Converter/doc/source/elsAProfile.rst

 ---------------------------------------------------------------------------

-.. py:function:: Converter.elsAProfile.createElsaHybrid(t, method=0, axe2D=0, methodPE=0, newNGON=False)
+.. py:function:: Converter.elsAProfile.createElsaHybrid(t, method=0, axe2D=0, methodPE=0)

     Add nodes required by elsA Hybrid solver for NGON zones.
     For elsA < 3.8.01, use method=0, for newer versions use method=1.